 - The real money to be made is usually in signing up recruits, but you have to be a certain kind of person to encourage others to sign up to something that you are perhaps already getting disillusioned with and as Clare explains in her post – quite often she would make losses on these new recruits as she would cover the costs of the catalogues or books and some would never be seen again!

 It is incredibly unlikely you will make any serious money from any MLM programme – no matter what you are promised on sign up and there are far better ways of making money!
-Use your discretion and perhaps look for a side hustle which relies less on other people or promises which seem too good to be true.
+Use your discretion and perhaps look for a side hustle which relies less on the recruiting of other people or promises which seem too good to be true.